Geology of the Gold Coast and Hinterland

 The Gold Coast and hinterland has a fascinating geological history going back over 300 million years.

-Geonature walks and tours can design a walk tour, short or long, that can highlite the different geological features in the area, from the early meta-sedimentary rocks of the Neranleigh-Fernvale beds that were scraped off the ocean floor (300 mya ago) to the violent and explosive Chillingham volcanic (225mya) and the more recent flows of basalt and rhyolite from the Tweed (Mt Warning) and Focal Peak volcanoes (23-24 mya).
+Geonature Walks and Tours can design a walk or tour including school excursions, short or long, that can highlite the different geological features in the area, from the early meta-sedimentary rocks of the Neranleigh-Fernvale beds that were scraped off the ocean floor (300 mya ago) to the violent and explosive Chillingham volcanic (225mya) and the more recent flows of basalt and rhyolite from the Tweed (Mt Warning) and Focal Peak volcanoes (23-24 mya).

 FOR BOOKINGS AND PRICES, PLEASE CONTACT ME VIA EMAIL AT THE FOLLOWING LINK: email@example.com